commercetools/merchant-center-application-kit/playground/README.md

 $ yarn build
 ```

 This will output a `dist` folder containing the JS bundles in the `dist/assets` subfolder.
-There is also a `index.html.template` which will be used to generate the final `index.html` with the bundle references (_see below_).
+In the `assets` folder there is a `index.html.template` which will be used to generate the final `index.html` with the bundle references (_see below_).

-2.  start the HTTP server (as Nodejs process)
+2.  start the NodeJS HTTP server

 The HTTP server comes shipped with the [`mc-http-server`](../packages/mc-http-server) package and provides a binary to start the server (`mc-http-server`).
-The server will make sure to serve a valid `index.html` and it provides additional tools like security headers, etc.
+The server will make sure to serve a valid `index.html` and it provides additional tools like _security headers, etc._.

-To start the server, you need to provide the path to the config `--config=$(pwd)/env.json` file and `--csp=$(pwd)/csp.json`.
-The `env.prod.json` is for production usage.
+To start the server, you need to provide the path to the environment file `--config=$(pwd)/env.json` and the Content Security Policy file `--csp=$(pwd)/csp.json`.
+We recommend to have a separate `env.prod.json` for production usage.

-In case you host the JS bundles on an external CDN, you need to point the `cdnUrl` in the `env.json` config to the URL serving the assets.
-However, if you keep the assets within the server itself, you need to pass different arguments to the command:
+In case you host the JS bundles on an **external CDN**, you need to point the `cdnUrl` in the `env.json` config to the URL serving the assets.
+However, if you keep the assets within the server itself, you need to pass `--use-local-assets` to the command and point the `cdnUrl` to the root folder:

 ```js
 // Using an external CDN.
 In the `env.json` you should pass the URL pointing to the folder where